asika32764/fongshen-editor/README.md

 Fongshen editor is a wrap of ACE with multiple button sets to help user quickly insert tags.

-The name: "Fongshen" means the god of wind of Chinese.
+The name: "Fongshen" in Chinese is the meaning of the god of wind.